XRPLF/xrpl-dev-portal/content/reference-rippled.md

 ## wallet_propose ##
 [[Source]<br>](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/WalletPropose.cpp "Source")

+_(Updated in [version 0.31.0][])_

-Use the `wallet_propose` method to generate the keys needed for a new account.
-The account created this way will only become officially included in the Ripple network when it receives a transaction that provides enough XRP to meet the account reserve.
-(The `wallet_propose` command does not affect the global network.
-Technically, it is not strictly necessary for creating a new account: you could generate keys some other way, but that is not recommended.)
+Use the `wallet_propose` method to generate a key pair and Ripple [address].
+This command only generates keys, and does not affect the Ripple Consensus Ledger itself in any way.
+To become a funded account in the Ripple Consensus Ledger, an address must [receive a Payment transaction](reference-transaction-format.html#creating-accounts) that provides enough XRP to meet the [reserve requirement](concept-reserves.html).

-*The `wallet_propose` request is an [admin command](#connecting-to-rippled) that cannot be run by unpriviledged users!* (Since admin commands are not transmitted over the outside network this command is protected against people sniffing the network for account secrets.)
+*The `wallet_propose` request is an [admin command](#connecting-to-rippled) that cannot be run by unpriviledged users!* (This command is restricted to protect against people sniffing network traffic for account secrets, since admin commands are not usually transmitted over the outside network.)

 #### Request Format ####